 - your class notes

 - your professors’ study guide (if they supplied you with one)

-- concepts in the textbook you know the exam will be covering that isn’t already fleshed out in your notes
+- concepts in the textbook you know the exam will cover that isn’t already fleshed out in your notes

 While there is some upfront work involved in putting flashcards together, what you’ll get out of it makes the process totally worth it.

-And figuring out what information you have down for memory in real-time is SUPER helpful, because then you don’t have to keep going over and over it.
+And figuring out what information you know for memory in real-time is SUPER helpful, because then you don’t have to keep going over the same concepts.

-You can put it down and focus on the ones that you’re having a hard time learning for memory and the ones that you still need to cover.
+You can move on and focus on the concepts that you’re having a hard time learning for memory and still need to cover.

 Bonus Tip 1: